-In recent times the proliferation and easier access to knowledge/information on the internet (think twitter) has made the task of capturing knowledge more challenging.
+In recent times the proliferation and easier access to knowledge/information on the internet (think twitter) have made the task of capturing knowledge more challenging.
 There is so much information available that is a challenge to even know where to start.
-Further organisational processes and information is changing more frequently.
-Can the L&D professional help by designing learning solutions that help organisations help retain and use this rapidly changing brew ?
+Further organisational processes and information are changing more frequently.
+Can the L&D professional help by designing learning solutions that help organisations help retain and use this rapidly changing brew?

 Questions for Discussion

 1. Are you designing Learning Solutions with the objective of making organisational knowledge available to those who don’t have it?
 If yes, what are the design considerations?

 2. What are the opportunities and challenges of working with Subject Matter Experts (SMEs) who have this knowledge?
 Is there a certain style that works best in engaging with SMEs?